PutraGandaD/Integrate-Google-Maps-Android/README.md

 - [x] Using Google Maps API Key for utilizing Google Maps basic features
 - [x] Using ArrayList with Data Class for storing latitude, longitude, place name, place address
 - [x] Using Fragment for Displaying Maps for better flexibility in most use cases (example: having navbar with multiple menu)
+- [x] Added simple animations for zoom in when fragment/activity launched

 WORK IN PROGRESS
-- [] Getting current locations from user
+[ ] Getting current locations from user
-- [] Custom marker icon
+[ ] Custom marker icon
-- [] Custom infowindow (tried for over 2 hours , and after reading Google official Docs, it's very hard)
+[ ] Custom infowindow (tried for over 2 hours , and after reading Google official Docs, it's very hard)